JulianKemmerer/PipelineC/docs/pypeline_guide.md

 number of extra states makes one multiplier faster.

 **Capping the latency.** `AUTO_FSM(func, max_latency=N)` says the result must arrive within N cycles.
-Sharing everything onto one unit of each kind is the smallest design and the slowest, so a cap is met the only way it can be — by building a second copy of whatever is forcing the states:
+Sharing everything onto one unit of each kind can force too many states, so meeting a cap may require additional copies of the units causing the delay:

 ```python
 UPDATE = AUTO_FSM(next_state, max_latency=8)